EffectOrientedProgramming/book/Chapters/06_Failure.md

   ZIO.succeed:
     getTemperatureOrThrow()
 ```
-So despite our claim that this Effect would `succeed`, it actually crashes with a defect.
+Despite our claim that this Effect `succeed`s, it crashes with a defect.
-When we call side-effecting code, our Effect System can't warn us about the potential failure.
+When we call side-effecting code, the Effect System can't warn us about the potential failure.

-The right way is to use `ZIO.attempt` which captures thrown `Exception`s as the error type of the Effect.
+The solution is to use `ZIO.attempt`, which captures thrown `Exception`s as the error type of the Effect:

 ```scala 3 mdoc:silent
 import zio.*